Benned-H/spot_skills/README.md

 rosrun spot_skills record_transforms.py recorded-tfs.yaml
 ```

+To stop the recording, kill the node by typing `Ctrl-C` in that terminal tab.

 - The recorded transforms will be output to the specified file, here `recorded-tfs.yaml`.
 If that file already exists, the script will refuse to overwrite it by default.
 - To enable overwriting the output path, you can append the flag: `--overwrite true`